 Performance management and EPM: how to improve your decision-making

-Understanding your company's precise situation at any given time is the fundamental key to performance management.
+Understanding your company's precise situation at any given time is the fundamental key to performance management, also known as Enterprise Performance Management (EPM).

 Similarly, the company's past is of great importance.
 As a source of facts, it provides the experience to assess progress made, successes and challenges encountered, gaps and the return on investment of actions already taken.
 The past sheds light on the present situation.
 Analyzed in terms of the company's economic sector, it provides the basis for future projections.